f5devcentral/f5-velos-training/docs/velos_networking.rst

   :align: center
   :scale: 70%

-*Note: The environment above would require external networking connections between the chassis partitions if tenants in one chassis partition needs to communicate with tenants in another chassis partition.*
+*Note: The environment above would require external networking connections between the chassis partitions if a tenant in one chassis partition needed to communicate with a tenant in another chassis partition.*

 .. image:: images/velos_networking/image4.png
   :align: center